matigrzegor/cms-blog/README.md

 This rails application works together with this javascript client: https://github.com/michalgrzegor/cms-blog.

 Blog post creation engine is built from scratch.
-Devise handles user authentication and doorkeeper implements
+Devise handles user authentication.
+Doorkeeper handles
-authorization using the OAuth 2.0 Authorization Framework (Authorization Code Grant is used to  sign up a user
+authorization using the OAuth 2.0 Authorization Framework (Authorization Code Grant is used to  sign up
-to the application).
+a user to the application).

 Link to blog: https://musing-ramanujan-8002a4.netlify.app
 Link to admin panel: https://musing-ramanujan-8002a4.netlify.app/auth